projectsyn/commodore/commodore/component-template/{{ cookiecutter.slug }}/README.md

 ## Documentation

+The rendered documentation for this component is available on the [Commodore Components Hub](https://hub.syn.tools/{{ cookiecutter.slug }}).

 Documentation for this component is written using [Asciidoc][asciidoc] and [Antora][antora].
 It is located in the [docs/](docs) folder.
 The [Divio documentation structure](https://documentation.divio.com/) is used to organize its content.